 - The aim of the quiz is diagnostic.
 If you get anything wrong, don't think you can give a full definition of the term being used or don't understand the correct answer, go and look it up in the links listed below, or a good grammar.
 One of the best grammars the free online grammar recommended in the introduction to the quiz: The Cambridge Online Grammar.
 You can search for anything you need – but when using the search box for word classes etc, type in the plural – eg conjunctions rather than conjunction.

-- Once you checked your mistakes this, or if you did scored 100% on the quiz the first time, go on to this quiz to find out if you've really understood and to try some slightly harder questions.
+- Once you checked your mistakes in the quiz above, or if you did scored 100% on the quiz the first time, go on to this second quiz to find out if you've really understood and to try some slightly harder questions.
 25 questions this time, but they’re all fairly short and again in multiple choice or short answer format.
 It will probably take you between 15 and 30 minutes to complete, depending on how good your knowledge of grammar already is and how much you choose to look up as you go.
 (Please excuse the occasional typo and cut and paste error in these quizzes – unfortunately I can no longer make changes to the activities.)
 At the end, when you submit your answers, you’ll see your score, the correct answers and an explanation in the feedback section.
 But again, if there's anything you don't understand, check the terms using the links below.

 Word classes